-Whether you’re visiting a local gallery or making glass art yourself, there are so many ways to explore Washington’s glass art community.
+Whether you’re visiting a local gallery or making glass art yourself, there are so many ways to immerse yourself in Washington’s glass art community.

 Glass Art in Washington

-Washington State—especially the Puget Sound region around Seattle—rose to prominence in the glass art scene following the founding of Pilchuck Glass School and the Pratt Fine Art Center in the 1970s.
+Washington State, especially the Puget Sound region around Seattle, rose to prominence in the glass art world following the founding of Pilchuck Glass School and the Pratt Fine Arts Center in the 1970s.
 World-renowned glass artist and Tacoma local Dale Chihuly co-founded Pilchuck Glass School in Stanwood as a way to bring artists together.
-Since then, the campus has grown into an international glass center with 60 buildings, over a dozen art studios, public art, and gathering spaces.
+Since then, the campus has grown into an international glass center with 60 buildings and over a dozen art studios.

-The state has helped shape some of the country’s most well-known glass artists, from Joey Kirkpatrick and Flora Mace to Preston Singletary (Tlingit).
+Washington has helped shape some of the country’s most well-known glass artists, from Joey Kirkpatrick and Flora Mace to Preston Singletary (Tlingit).
 Singletary, who grew up in Seattle, draws inspiration from his Tlingit heritage and European glass-blowing techniques to create glass art pieces with traditional designs and modern materials.
-His work can be found at Traver Gallery and Stonington Gallery.

 Other Indigenous artists are leaving their mark on the glass art community as well.
-Daniel Joseph Friday (Lummi Nation) creates contemporary glass art with Indigenous themes, while Raven Skyriver (Tlingit) is known for his glass creations inspired by marine life.
+Dan Friday (Lummi Nation) creates contemporary glass art with Indigenous themes, while Raven Skyriver (Tlingit) is known for his glass creations inspired by marine life.

 Today, Washington is home to more than 700 glass artists and 100-plus glass art studios.